-The hike departs from the town of Hot Springs, following the Appalachian Trail’s white blazes eastbound along Bridge Street (view maps and driving directions).
+The hike departs from downtown of Hot Springs, following the Appalachian Trail’s white blazes eastbound along Bridge Street (view maps and driving directions).
 The trail crosses a wide bridge over the French Broad River, catching beautiful upstream views of the river in the shadow of the towering Lovers Leap summit directly ahead.

 The trail carves through several sharp switchbacks, reaching the first of three overlooks at .85 mile.
-A second overlook offers sweeping views at .9 mile, the site from which, Cherokee Legend holds, a broken-hearted princess leapt to her death.
+A second overlook offers sweeping views at .9 mile, the site from which, Cherokee Legend holds, a broken-hearted princess leaped to her death.
 The Lovers Leap outcrops drop off sharply, and the mountain’s footing is unstable in places, thanks to loose rock – so tread carefully.

 The hike reaches the third overlook at 1 mile after carving through tight switchbacks near the summit.
 Views extend west to the town of Hot Springs, and north along the wide, gentle meanders of the French Broad River.
 The summit’s rock outcrops make a great spot for a sunny mid-hike snack.